Scott-778/coinmarketcap-sniper-bot/README.md

 ## Strategies
 #### Default strategy:
 This strategy buys all CoinmarketCap token and CoinGecko tokens no tax limit and no liquidity limit.
+High risk.
 #### Low liquidity strategy:
 This strategy buys all low liquid tokens 1-150 BNB.
 You can choose your buy and sell tax limits.
 Choose either CoinMarketCap or CoinGecko.
+High risk.
 #### Medium liquidity strategy:
 This strategy buys all medium liquid tokens 150-300 BNB.
 You can choose your buy and sell tax limits.
 Choose either CoinMarketCap or CoinGecko.
+Medium risk.
 #### High liquidity strategy:
 This strategy buys all high liquid tokens 300-700 BNB.
 You can choose your buy and sell tax limits.
 Choose either CoinMarketCap or CoinGecko.
 #### Custom strategy:
 This strategy buys any token within your own custom settings.
 You can set you own liquidity and tax limits.Choose either CoinMarketCap or CoinGecko.
+Low risk.

 ## Screenshots
 ![ghss3](https://user-images.githubusercontent.com/91510798/154159554-cd6a2d3a-c0ca-4710-9c10-b0fe388467a1.png)